orb-lang/helm/doc/md/helm/txtbuf.md

    `txtbuf:currentPosition()`\.

+- desired\_col : The column where the cursor "should" be, even if this is out\-of\-bounds in the current row\-\-used to retain a "memory" of where we were when moving from a long line, to a shorter one, back to a longer one\.

 -  mark :  A structure like `cursor`, representing the fixed end of a region, with the `cursor` field being the mobile end\.
 Note that `cursor` may be earlier than `mark`, respresenting the case where selection